15 Best Upper Ab Exercises To Get Perfect Six Pack Abs

 Do planks work upper abs?

-Yes, a plank is an excellent exercise for developing a strong core, including your upper and lower abs,
+Yes, a plank is an excellent exercise for developing a strong core, including your upper and lower abs.
+It s one of the brilliant bodyweight abs exercises you can add to your home workout regime.
+It helps you develop the strength and stability of your core.

 Can you target upper abs?

-When attempting to target the upper abs, it is important to keep in mind that there is no true isolation exercise for any of the abdominal muscles.
-However, if you are interested in targeting your upper abs specifically, you can do that by focusing on movements that involve pulling your chest toward your pelvis.
+When attempting to target the upper abs, it is important to remember that there is no true isolation exercise for any of the abdominal muscles.
+However, if you want to specifically target your upper abs, you can focus on movements that involve pulling your chest toward your pelvis.

 Do crunches work upper abs?

-The crunches and sit-ups are both best exercises that work the upper abs.
-They provide intense muscle isolation, which makes them a popular exercise for people trying to get six-pack abs.
+Crunches and sit-ups are both excellent exercises for working the upper abs.
+They provide intense muscle isolation, making them popular with people who want six-pack abs.

 How Often Should You Train the Upper Abs?